Botter-The-Bot/Legal/Privacy.md

 - Members nicknames and their past
 - Members roles

+__Case Log__ if the Guild find necessary to apply any punishment to any member, We will log the case in in our database and in a channel that you may not have access to, the data may include:

+- User Id
+- Any information provided by the Guild staff

-__Message Logs (Must be enabled in the Guild)__ Botter will send deleted and edited messages to a channel that you may not have access to.
+__Message Logs (Must be enabled in the Guild)__ the Botter will copy deleted and edited messages to a channel that you may not have access to.

 ### **Chat Data**